 mission

-The California Nature Art Museum’s mission is to inspire our community and visitors to enjoy, value, and conserve wildlife and natural areas through art.
+The California Nature Art Museum’s mission is to inspire stewardship of nature through art and education.
 We provide artistic, educational, and field experiences of nature for that purpose.

-Our vision is to be recognized as an exceptional and innovative leader in inspiring our communities and visitors to value wilderness and other natural areas through the lenses of a diversity of artists.
-The museum strives to collaborate with others for the betterment of our communities.
+Our vision is to be recognized as an exceptional and inclusive leader in inspiring our diverse communities and visitors to value nature through the vision of artists.
+The museum collaborates with partners for the benefit of our region.

 Henry J. Breuer, From the Lowest to the Highest Point, oil on canvas, 1918, 2001.2.1